jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 ----

 ..
-ATTENTION:: Do this only if you have MacOS_.
+ATTENTION:: Do this only if you have MacOS_ and tree_ is not installed.
 If you have Windows_, :ref:`click here for how to install tree on Linux/Windows SubSystem for Linux<how to install tree on Linux/Windows Subsystem for Linux>` or :ref:`click here for how to install tree on Windows without Windows SubSystem Linux<how to install tree on Windows without Windows Subsystem for Linux>`

 type this in the terminal_